wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 2. Scale additional Diego Cells using Ops Manager.

 [//]: # (TODO -- Ask about chunks)
-## TAS Diego Cell Memory Capacity
+## TAS Diego Cell Memory Chunks Available

-Percentage of remaining memory capacity for a given Diego cell.

-Indicates the available Diego Cell memory.
+Indicates the available Diego Cell memory, by number of chunks.
 Insufficient Diego Cell memory can prevent pushing and scaling apps.

+The default chunk size used is 4 GB for this alert

+Use: Indicates the available Diego Cell memory.
+Insufficient Diego Cell memory can prevent pushing and scaling apps.

+The strongest operational value of this metric is to understand a deployment’s average app size and monitor/alert on ensuring that at least some Cells have large enough capacity to accept standard app size pushes.
+For example, if pushing a 4 GB app, Diego would have trouble placing that app if there is no one Diego Cell with sufficient capacity of 4 GB or greater.

+As an example, Pivotal Cloud Ops uses a standard of 4 GB, and computes and monitors for the number of Diego Cells with at least 4 GB free.
+When the number of Diego Cells with at least 4 GB falls below a defined threshold, this is a scaling indicator alert to increase capacity.
+This free chunk count threshold should be tuned to the deployment size and the standard size of apps being pushed to the deployment.

+Recommended Response

 1. Assign more resources to the Diego Cells or assign more Diego Cells.
 2. Scale additional Diego Cells using Ops Manager.